PCR tests temporarily unavailable across most of Scotland again

 Mobile units for most postcode areas in Scotland however are still operating on-the-day testing.

+“This is a UK system, so we are required that it is done in partnership with the UK Government and other nations,” she added.

+Ms Sturgeon said testing capacity is still available despite the glitch and urged people who have tested positive for the virus or who are showing symptoms to get tested.

-The lack of appointments comes as Scotland saw a record number of positive Covid-19 test results.
+The lack of PCR test slots came as Scotland saw a record number of positive Covid-19 test results.

-The festive period has seen cases climb to more than 8,000 a day, with the most recorded since the start of the pandemic on Boxing Day – 11,030.

-A Scottish Government spokesman said First Minister Nicola Sturgeon is due to update the nation on the current Covid testing situation during her statement in Parliament on Wednesday afternoon.
+A total of 15,849 new cases of coronavirus infections were recorded in the last 24 hours, Ms Sturgeon announced on Wednesday.

+This is the highest number of daily cases since the start of the pandemic.

 The UK Health Security Agency (UKHSA), which covers most work handled by Track and Trace has been approached for comment.